MovementGH/OpenBot-Docs/source/index.html.md

 Member | Type | Description
 -- | -- | --
-DeveloperMode | Bool | Whether the user has Developer Mode enabled on the website Language | String | The language the user uses ShowGuilds | Bool | Whether the user shows their guilds on their profile
+DeveloperMode | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object">Bool</a> | Whether the user has Developer Mode enabled on the website
+Language | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String">String</a> | The language the user uses
+ShowGuilds | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object">Bool</a> | Whether the user shows their guilds on their profile

 ### User.Stats